Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 St. Stephen’s Basilica

-Next, head to St. Stephen’s Basilica.
-Climb the tower for a panoramic view of Budapest.
-Inside, admire the beautiful stained glass windows and the mummified hand of St. Stephen.
-The basilica is a must-see for its architectural beauty and historical significance.
-Historical fact: St. Stephen’s Basilica was completed in 1905 and took over 50 years to build due to construction interruptions and architectural changes.
+Next head to St. Stephen’s Basilica.
+Climb the tower for a view of Budapest.
+Inside admire the beautiful stained glass windows and the mummified hand of St. Stephen.
+The basilica is a must-see for its architecture and history.
+Fun fact: St. Stephen’s Basilica was completed in 1905 and took over 50 years to build due to construction interruptions and architectural changes.

-The basilica’s interior is equally impressive, with marble columns, intricate mosaics, and the famous Holy Right Hand, a relic of St. Stephen.
-The square in front of the basilica is a lively area, often hosting markets and events.
-The basilica also hosts regular organ concerts, providing a beautiful auditory experience in a stunning setting.
+The interior is just as impressive with marble columns, mosaics and the Holy Right Hand, a relic of St. Stephen.
+The square in front of the basilica is a lively area often hosting markets and events.
+The basilica also has regular organ concerts so you can experience the beauty of the building in sound.

 Andrassy Avenue

-Stroll down Andrassy Avenue, a UNESCO World Heritage site.
-This grand boulevard is lined with luxury shops, cafes, and cultural landmarks like the Hungarian State Opera House.
-It’s a perfect place to soak in the city’s elegance.
-Historical fact: Andrassy Avenue was completed in 1885 and is lined with impressive 19th-century mansions and townhouses.
+Walk down Andrassy Avenue, a UNESCO World Heritage site.
+This grand boulevard is lined with luxury shops, cafes and cultural landmarks like the Hungarian State Opera House.
+It’s the perfect place to soak up the city’s sophistication.
+Fun fact: Andrassy Avenue was completed in 1885 and is lined with 19th-century mansions and townhouses.

-The Hungarian State Opera House, a neo-Renaissance masterpiece, is one of the highlights along the avenue.
-The Opera House offers guided tours and evening performances, providing an opportunity to experience its opulent interior.
-Andrassy Avenue is also home to several museums, including the House of Terror, which documents the fascist and communist regimes in Hungary.
+The Hungarian State Opera House, a neo-Renaissance gem, is one of the highlights of the avenue.
+The Opera House offers guided tours and evening performances so you can see the inside.
+Andrassy Avenue is also home to several museums including the House of Terror which documents the fascist and communist regimes in Hungary.

 Hungarian Food

-Stop for lunch at Frici Papa, a beloved local eatery.
-Enjoy traditional Hungarian dishes like goulash and chicken paprikash.
-The homely atmosphere and delicious food make it a city classic.
-Live experience: The cozy setting and hearty meals make Frici Papa a favorite among locals and tourists alike.
+Stop for lunch at Frici Papa, a local favorite.
+Try traditional Hungarian dishes like goulash and chicken paprikash.
+The cozy atmosphere and delicious food make it a Budapest institution.
+Live experience: The homely setting and hearty meals make Frici Papa a favorite among locals and tourists alike.

-Frici Papa’s menu offers a variety of traditional Hungarian dishes at reasonable prices.
-The restaurant’s casual, unpretentious atmosphere makes it a perfect spot for a relaxed meal.
-Don’t miss their dessert options, such as strudel or somlói galuska (a Hungarian trifle).
+Frici Papa’s menu has a range of traditional Hungarian dishes at reasonable prices.
+The restaurant’s casual atmosphere makes it a great place to eat.
+Don’t miss the desserts like strudel or somlói galuska (Hungarian trifle).

 Elisabeth Ter Park

-After lunch, walk to Elisabeth Ter Park.
-This central hub is a great spot to relax with its fountains and green spaces.
-It’s also home to the Budapest Eye Ferris wheel, offering another chance for great city views.
-Live experience: On warm days, Elisabeth Ter Park is filled with street performers, food stalls, and people enjoying the sun, making it a lively and enjoyable spot.
+After lunch walk to Elisabeth Ter Park.
+This central square is a great place to relax with its fountains and green spaces.
+It’s also home to the Budapest Eye Ferris wheel so you can see the city from above.
+Live experience: On warm days Elisabeth Ter Park is filled with street performers, food stalls and people soaking up the sun, it’s a lively and fun spot.

-Elisabeth Ter Park, named after Queen Elisabeth of Hungary, is one of the city’s main squares and a popular meeting place.
-The park features a large pool, fountains, and green areas where people gather to relax.
-The Budapest Eye, a giant Ferris wheel, offers spectacular views of the city from its highest point.
-The Akvárium Klub, located in the square, is a popular venue for concerts and events.
+Elisabeth Ter Park is one of the city’s main squares and a popular meeting point.
+The park has a large pool, fountains and green areas where people gather to relax.
+The Budapest Eye, a giant Ferris wheel, offers great views of the city from the top.
+The Akvárium Klub in the square is a popular venue for concerts and events.

 Shoes on the Danube

 Make your way to the Shoes on the Danube Bank.
-This poignant memorial honors the Jews who were killed during World War II.
-It’s a somber but important site that invites reflection and remembrance.
+This memorial honors the Jews who were killed during World War II.
+It’s a somber but important site to visit.
 Historical fact: The Shoes on the Danube Memorial was created by film director Can Togay and sculptor Gyula Pauer in 2005.

-Each pair of shoes represents the individuals who lost their lives, with various styles depicting men, women, and children.
-The memorial is a place for reflection and remembrance, often adorned with flowers and candles left by visitors.
+Each pair of shoes represents the individuals who lost their lives, with different styles for men, women and children.
+The memorial is a place for reflection and remembrance, often with flowers and candles left by visitors.
 The nearby plaques provide historical context and information about the memorial.
 It’s a somber yet important site that highlights a dark chapter in Budapest’s history.

-Dinner at the Hungarikum Bisztro to End the Day
+Dinner at Hungarikum Bisztro to Finish the Day

 Restaurant

-Day 2 takes you to the historic and picturesque Buda side of the city.
+Day 2 takes you to the historic and beautiful Buda side of the city.

 Gellért Hill

-Begin your day at the foot of Gellért Hill.
+Begin the day at the foot of Gellért Hill.
 The area is known for its natural beauty and historical significance.
-It’s a peaceful start to your exploration of Buda.
-Historical fact: Gellért Hill is named after Saint Gerard, who was thrown to his death from the hill during a pagan rebellion in 1046.
+It’s a peaceful start to your Buda exploration.
+Historical fact: Gellért Hill is named after Saint Gerard who was thrown to his death from the hill during a pagan rebellion in 1046.

-The climb up Gellért Hill is rewarded with breathtaking views of Budapest.
-The hill is home to several monuments and attractions, including the Gellért Thermal Bath and the Liberty Statue.
-The paths leading up the hill are well-paved and shaded, making for a pleasant hike.
+The climb up Gellért Hill is rewarded with great views of Budapest.
+The hill is home to several monuments and attractions including the Gellért Thermal Bath and the Liberty Statue.
+The paths up the hill are paved and shaded, it’s a pleasant walk.

 Cave Church

 Visit the Cave Church, also known as the Rupestrian Church.
-Built into the side of Gellért Hill, this unique church offers a serene and spiritual atmosphere.
-The cave’s natural formations make it a fascinating place to explore.
+Built into the side of Gellért Hill this unique church is a peaceful and spiritual place.
+The cave’s natural formations are fascinating.
 Historical fact: The Gellért Hill Cave was used as a field hospital during World War II and later as a monastery.

-The cave church, established in 1926, is part of the Pauline Monastery and features a mix of natural rock formations and religious artifacts.
-The serene atmosphere and unique setting make it a peaceful retreat.
-The cave’s location on Gellért Hill also provides easy access to the nearby Liberty Statue and panoramic views of the city.
+The cave church, established in 1926, is part of the Pauline Monastery and has a mix of natural rock formations and religious artifacts.
+The peaceful atmosphere and unique setting make it a great retreat.
+The cave’s location on Gellért Hill also means it’s close to the Liberty Statue and the views of the city.

 Visit the Buda Castle